-On the negative side, the film is kind of sexist in a bunch of typically 80s ways, though, there's not really any getting around that.
-It also has his subplot in which one of the Squad, 'Fat Kid', aka Horace, is bullied and belittled but find redemption when he saves his terrified tormentors from the monsters.
+On the negative side, the film is kind of sexist in a bunch of typically 80s ways.
+There's not really any getting around that.
+It also has his subplot in which one of the Squad --'Fat Kid', aka Horace -- is bullied and belittled but finds redemption when he saves his terrified tormentors from the monsters.
 It's a nice fantasy, but it's a pity that the moral is 'not being bullied is something you have to earn'.

 By 1987, Famous Monsters had been cancelled (though it was later revived).
 The conceit of cool, Universal monster-loving kids versus stodgy adults who don't appreciate Boris Karloff was a serious case of wishful thinking by the time Monster Squad was made.
-Perhaps this is why it never achieved the iconic status of so many 1980s children's fantasy movies – The Goonies, Gremlins, Neverending Story, Labyrinth which were more accurately targeted at the children of the 80s.
+Perhaps this is why Monster Squad never achieved the iconic status of so many 1980s children's fantasy movies – The Goonies, Gremlins, Neverending Story, Labyrinth and so on, which were more accurately targeted at the children of the 80s.

-All in all, Monster Squad is a fun movie.
-It's fun and lively, scary but not too gory for kids.
-It steers away from a lot of the worst cliches of the genre, in that the adults aren't completely useless--though of course they aren't as cool as the kids.
+But perhaps this is carping.
+All in all, Monster Squad is a charming movie in spite of its flaws.
+It's fun and lively; scary but not too gory for kids.
+It steers away from a lot of the worst cliches of the genre, in that the adults aren't completely useless (though of course they aren't as cool as the kids.)
 Not a deep movie, or one that adds a lot to the mythology it borrows from, for ninety minutes of enjoyable silliness you could do a lot worse.